-For decades, dog experts believed that dogs didn't like variety.
+Believe it or not, for decades many canine experts told pet parents that dogs didn't like variety in their diets.
 Fortunately, we now know better!

 But can dogs eat pineapple?

 Pineapple can be part of a balanced diet for dogs, along with other fruits and vegetables.